ruxia/james12802.github.io/_posts/2014-09-12-long-time-no-type.md

 - blog
 comments: true
 ---
 Hey!
 Long time, no type.
 Where have you been?
 What have you been doing?
-And why haven't you posted anything in AGES!?
+And why haven't you posted anything in AGES?!

 ## Ages
 Wow!
 April was my last post and quite a lot has changed since then.
 I returned to college after the Easter break, with same lofty goal of 3 Distinction Stars.
 Just like the year before, the staff were not prepared and assignments where given out in the wrong order or not even written!
 Dispite this I finished the year with the amazing grade of D\*D\*D\*!!